aliencube/azure-easyauth-extensions/README.md

 [Blazor](https://learn.microsoft.com/aspnet/core/blazor/) is used for explanation, but you can apply it to your ASP.NET Core web app as well.

 1. Add a NuGet package to your Blazor web app project.
-You can add one or more NuGet package libraries depending on your requirements.

     ```bash
-    # For Entra ID
+    # For EasyAuth with Entra ID
     dotnet add package Aliencube.Azure.Extensions.EasyAuth.EntraID
+    ```

+    ```bash
+    # For EasyAuth with GitHub
+    dotnet add package Aliencube.Azure.Extensions.EasyAuth.GitHub
     ```

 1. Open `Program.cs` of your Blazor app, find the line, `var app = builder.Build();`, and add the following lines just above the line: